Theetawee/DJ_WAANVERSE_AUTH_DOCS/docs/configuration/configuring-user-model.md

 The model includes several built-in validations:

 1. Username is required and must be unique.
+2. **Email address is required** and must be unique.
-2. Either email or phone number must be provided.
+3. Either email or phone number must be provided.
-3. Email and phone number must be unique when provided.
+4. Phone number must be unique when provided.
-4. Custom validations can be added in the concrete model.
+5. Custom validations can be added in the concrete model.

 ## Model Constraints

 ### Built-in Constraints

-The model includes conditional unique constraints for email and phone number, allowing them to be optional but unique when provided.
+The model includes conditional unique constraints for email and phone number, ensuring that **email address is mandatory and unique**.
 These constraints are automatically inherited by concrete models.

 ### Adding Custom Constraints